-In a survey conducted by market research company Nielsen, findings showed that in America beauty aisles were finally beginning to reflect diversity.
-The number of unique color ranges has grown seven times as fast as product lines as a whole, whilst the number of unique colors of foundation sold had grown three times as fast as the rate of new general product development across foundations.
+In a survey conducted by market research company Nielsen, findings show that in America beauty aisles are finally beginning to reflect diversity.
+The number of unique color ranges has grown seven times as fast as product lines as a whole, whilst the number of unique colors of foundation sold has grown three times as fast as the rate of new general product development across foundations.

 “Inclusive ranges allowing for everyone to ‘find’ themselves are becoming more of the norm.”Jordan Rost, Nielsen’s VP of consumer insights

-The need to find oneself is becoming increasingly reflected in consumers seeking value-driven products they can relate to in terms of individual personalities and lifestyles.
-Global Cosmetic Industry data showed sales of multicultural beauty products surging at a pace double the conventional market and companies that are embracing inclusive styles and lines are seeing their efforts rewarded in their annual revenue.
+Consumers now seek value-driven products that reflect their personalities and lifestyles.
+Global Cosmetic Industry data shows sales of multicultural beauty products surging at a pace double the conventional market and companies that are embracing inclusive styles and lines are seeing their efforts rewarded in their annual revenue.

-Too Faced, a brand that prides itself on innovative makeup products and has a wide range of lines saw a huge annual turnover of $350m in 2019, whilst Illamasqua, a beauty brand whose tagline encourages the consumer to “Express your individuality” saw their profits rise to their largest yet at $50m.
+For example, Too Faced, a brand that prides itself on innovative makeup products and has a wide range of lines, saw a huge annual turnover of $350m, whilst Illamasqua, a beauty brand whose tagline encourages the consumer to “Express your individuality” saw their profits rise to their largest yet at $50m.

-Meanwhile, a newcomer on the block, Black Opal Beauty, generated $15 million worth of sales by identifying a huge gap in the inclusive market – the underrepresentation of undertones.
+Meanwhile, Black Opal Beauty, generated $15 million worth of sales by identifying a huge gap in the inclusive market – the underrepresentation of undertones.
 Derek Wanner VP of Sales & Marketing for Black Opal explained: “Ethnic consumers not only had beauty aspirations but buying power left untapped by a beauty industry that did not cater to the diversity of skin tones and undertones.”

-Black and Ethnic Minority women agree that whilst the introduction of a range of different colors is a positive start, lines with an extended shade range are presenting new problems to address: Quantity over quality, and more specifically, undertones that have not been addressed as well as they could be, even with the influence of a brand like Fenty.
+Black and Ethnic Minority women agree that while the introduction of a range of different colors is a positive start, lines with an extended shade range present new problems: quantity over quality.
+More specifically, this means companies are failing to address undertones as well as they could be.

 2. VR, AR and tech partnerships

-In October 2019, Perfect Corp, the world’s leading AR company partnered with the Chinese eCommerce giant, Jack Ma’s Alibaba group, and integrated its YouCam Makeup AR virtual try-on technology into Taobao and Tmall Alibaba online shopping experiences.
+A few years ago, Perfect Corp, the world’s leading AR company partnered with the Chinese ecommerce giant, Jack Ma’s Alibaba group, and integrated its YouCam Makeup AR virtual try-on technology into Taobao and Tmall Alibaba online shopping experiences.
 This brought new virtual try-outs to consumers in China.
 Just six months into using Perfect Corp’s AR technology, Alibaba revealed they had increased their conversion rate by 4x.

 Since then, new technology in the beauty industry is coming on leaps and bounds, immersing AI, AR, and VR into household brands like MAC, NARS, and L’Oreal.

-Such is the effect on L’Oreal, that L’Oreal India managing director, Amit Jain, recently stated that as a result of the market impact and ever-changing consumer habits exacerbated by the recent global pandemic, the firm’s CEO had set a global mission for the brand to “evolve from a beauty to a beauty technology company.”
+Such is the effect on L’Oreal that the L’Oreal India managing director, Amit Jain, stated the firm’s CEO had set a global mission for the brand to “evolve from a beauty to a beauty technology company” as a result of the market impact and ever-changing consumer habits exacerbated by the recent global pandemic.